martinsvoboda/demo-design-system/README.md

     Lorem ipsum
     ```

-2. For each variation you could set `pattern` parameter, which refers to file with code of the component stored inside `_patterns/` folder.
+2. For each variation, you should set `pattern` parameter, which refers to file with code.
+These files have to be stored inside `_patterns/` folder.
-According the definition above you have to create file `button/button-primary.html` with this content:
+According to the definition above you have to create file `button/button-primary.html` with this content:

     ```
     ---